Keto Tacos

 How to make keto tacos

-2. Pour in hot water and mix until combined.
+2. Pour in hot water and mix with a fork until a dough forms.

-4. Place each ball in between two circles of parchment paper and use a tortilla press or rolling pin to flatten it into a circle.
+4. Place each ball between two pieces of parchment paper and press or roll into a 6-inch circle.

 three crispy taco shells in a row